animir/node-rate-limiter-flexible/README.md

 * `blockDuration` `Default: 0` If positive number and consumed more than points in current duration, block for `blockDuration` seconds.

-#### Options specific to Redis and Mongo
+#### Options specific to Redis, Mongo, MySQL

 * `inmemoryBlockOnConsumed` `Default: 0` Against DDoS attacks.
-Blocked key isn't checked by requesting Redis or Mongo.
+Blocked key isn't checked by requesting Redis, MySQL or Mongo.
 In-memory blocking works in **current process memory**.
-Redis and Mongo are quite fast, however, they may be significantly slowed down on dozens of thousands requests.
+Redis, MySQL and Mongo are quite fast, however, they may be significantly slowed down on dozens of thousands requests.

 * `inmemoryBlockDuration` `Default: 0` Block key for `inmemoryBlockDuration` seconds, if `inmemoryBlockOnConsumed` or more points are consumed

-* `insuranceLimiter` `Default: undefined` Instance of RateLimiterAbstract extended object to store limits, when Redis or Mongo comes up with any error.
+* `insuranceLimiter` `Default: undefined` Instance of RateLimiterAbstract extended object to store limits, when Redis, MySQL or Mongo comes up with any error.

 All data from `insuranceLimiter` is NOT copied to parent limiter, when error gone

 **Note:** `insuranceLimiter` automatically setup `blockDuration` and `execEvenly` to same values as in parent to avoid unexpected behaviour

+#### Options specific to MySQL

+* `storeClient` `Required` Have to be `mysql2` or `mysql` connection

+* `dbName` `Default: 'rtlmtrflx'` Database where limits are stored.
+It is created during creating a limiter

+* `tableName` `Default: equals to 'keyPrefix' option` By default, limiter creates table for each unique `keyPrefix`.
+All limits for all limiters are stored in one table if custom name is set.

 #### Options specific to Cluster